House votes to hold ex-Trump aide Mark Meadows in contempt of Congress | DW | 15.12.2021

 The vote was 222 to 208 in favor of holding Donald Trump's fourth and final chief of staff in contempt after a refusal to cooperate with the January 6 insurrection investigation.

-The US House of Representatives voted Tuesday to hold former White House chief of staff Mark Meadows in contempt of Congress.
+The US House of Representatives voted Tuesday to hold former president Donald Trump's last chief of staff Mark Meadows in contempt of Congress.

 The decision comes after he ceased to cooperate with the January 6 Committee investigating the Capitol riots that resulted in the deaths of five people.